Benjamin is best reached by email. Please do not call the phone number listed.

 This paper investigates the problem of how humans understand and control human-robot collaborative action and how to build natural interactions during human-robot collaborative action.
 We use a "pick and place" experiment to study collaborative activities between a human and a robot.
 The results show that even if human participants had a good understanding of the maximum reachability of the robot, they consistently take a surprisingly long time to help and assist the robot when a target object is out of its reach.
 We implemented a number of social cues in the experiment, analysed their effects in order to identify the role they could play to improve the fluency of human-robot collaboration.
 The experimental results showed that when the robot uses head movements, two hands or a gesture to indicate non-reachability, people react in a more natural way to assist the robot.

-Leong, TW & Johnston, B 2016, 'Co-design and robots: A case study of a robot dog for aging people', Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), International Conference on Social Robotics (ICSR), Springer, Kansas City, Missouri, United States, pp. 702-711.View/Download from: UTS OPUS or Publisher's site
+Leong, TW & Johnston, B 2016, 'Co-design and robots: A case study of a robot dog for aging people', Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), International Conference on Social Robotics (ICSR), Springer, Kansas City, Missouri, United States, pp. 702-711.View/Download from: Publisher's site

 © Springer International Publishing AG 2016.The day-to-day experiences of aging citizens differ significantly from young, technologically savvy engineers.
 Yet, well-meaning engineers continue to design technologies for aging citizens, informed by skewed stereotypes of aging without deep engagements from these users.
 This paper describes a co-design project based on the principles of Participatory Design that sought to provide aging people with the capacity to co-design technologies that suit their needs.
 The project combined the design intuitions of both participants and designers, on equal footing, to produce a companion robot in the form of a networked robotic dog.
 Besides evaluating a productive approach that empowers aging people in the process of co-designing and evaluating technologies for themselves, this paper presents a viable solution that is playful and meaningful to these elderly people; capable of enhancing their independence, social agency and well-being.